Brian Wiese

 Brian Wiese is the head men's soccer coach at Georgetown.
-He has coached for two seasons at Georgetown.
+He has coached at Georgetown since 2006.
 He also served as a top assistant coach at Stanford, and Notre Dame.
 While an assistant, those squads went a combined 136–48–25, including nine straight tournament appearances.
 From 1996 to 2001, he served as an assistant coach at Stanford, where the team posted a 71–21–12 record.

 He graduated from Dartmouth College in 1995, where he earned a bachelor's degree in mechanical engineering.